 About Me

 I work on Autonomous Systems and develop solutions in AI and Robotics.
-I direct the Vehicle Autonomy and Intelligence Lab (VAIL).
+I direct the Vehicle Autonomy and Intelligence Lab (VAIL) at Indiana University - Bloomington.

 Before joining Indiana University in 2017, I was a Postdoctoral Research Associate in the Department of Computer Science at the University of Southern California since 2015.
 I also spent two years as a Postdoctoral Fellow in the Field Robotics Center of Robotics Institute at Carnegie Mellon University during 2013-2015.
 I obtained my PhD from the Department of Computer Science and Engineering at Texas A&M University in 2013.